This post may contain affiliate links. Please see our Disclosure Policy for details

 Keep only essential supplies under the sink.
 If there is anything that doesn’t get used in the sink, dishwasher, or for cleaning the kitchen, relocate it or get rid of it.

 The last time I decluttered under my sink, I realized my husband doesn’t know where the vases go.
-You guessed it, they don’t go under the kitchen sink!
+You guessed it, they don’t go under the kitchen sink, but there they were!

-Let us know how your kitchen declutter goes.
-We would love to see some before and after pictures.
+Let me know how your kitchen declutter goes.
+I would love to see some before and after pictures.